Headline after headline lately reads “rise of the retail media network.” And for good reason.

 The technology available to retailers today allows them to reach consumers across their many digital interactions—creating a complete network across on-site and off-site opportunities to connect with consumers and drive more site traffic.

-It’s natural to think about just monetizing ad space on your owned website when transitioning from traditional in-store co-op advertising to the digital realm, but there’s a world of customers you can only reach by advertising off-site.
-Off-site advertising is a critical component of a successful modern media network.
+Monetizing ad space on your owned website when transitioning from traditional in-store co-op advertising to the digital realm is absolutely crucial, no doubt.
+But in addition, there’s a world of customers you can reach by advertising off-site to optimize your impact.
+Putting on-site and off-site advertising together creates a fully functional retail media network.

 Here’s how a media network that includes both on-site and off-site solutions drives more value for your brand and your partners: